drisya-m/Projects/README.md

 # Projects
-Repository of projects involving Python programming
+Repository of projects in Python programming